Updated June 15, 2023

 – Sometimes offer ultimate consistency rather than ACID transactions

 In contrast to RDBMS, NoSQL systems:

-NoSQL implementations can be categorized by their manner of implementation:
+NoSQL implementations can be categorized by their manner of performance:

-2. Explain what is Cassandra?
+2. Explain what Cassandra is.
 Why is Cassandra preferred over different NoSQL databases like HBase?

-Apache Cassandra is highly available “NoSQL” distributed database management system which is an open source and designed to handle large amounts of data, providing high availability with no single point of failure.
-Cassandra was developed at Facebook and after Facebook open-sourced the code, Cassandra became a top-level Apache project in 2010.
+Facebook developed Apache Cassandra as a highly available “NoSQL” distributed database management system.
+It is open source and designed to handle large amounts of data, offering high availability without a single point of failure.
+In 2010, Cassandra became a top-level Apache project after Facebook open-sourced the code.
 It is a type of NoSQL database.
-Cassandra is written in Java and can run on a vast array of operating systems and platform.
-It can serve as both
+It can serve as both.

-• Real-time data store system for online applications
+- Real-time data storage system for online applications

-For performance and availability, The Cassandra is designed for large-scale distributed data and it is optimized for very fast writes.
+Cassandra is designed for large-scale distributed data to optimize performance and availability, with a particular emphasis on very fast writes.